munificent/craftinginterpreters/book/calls-and-functions.md

 When a function is called, we don't know where the top of the stack will be because it can be called from different contexts.
-But, wherever that top happens to be, we do know where all of the function's local variables will be relative to that top.
+But, wherever that top happens to be, we do know where all of the function's local variables will be relative to that starting point.
 So, like many problems, we solve our allocation problem with a level of indirection.

 At the beginning of each function call, the VM records the location of the first slot where that function's own locals begin.
-The instructions for working with local variables access them by an offset relative to that.
-At compile time, we calculate those offsets.
-At runtime, we just need to adjust the offset by the location we recorded when the function call started.
+The instructions for working with local variables access them by an slot index relative to that.
+At compile time, we calculate those relative slots.
+At runtime, we convert that relative slot to an absolute stack index by adding the function call's starting slot.

 **todo: illustrate window**

 It's as if the function gets a "window" or "frame" within the larger stack where it can store its locals.
-The position of the *call frame* is determined at runtime, but within and relative to that region, we know where to find things.
+The position of the **call frame** is determined at runtime, but within and relative to that region, we know where to find things.
 The historical name for this recorded location where the function's locals start is a "frame pointer" because it points to the beginning of the function's call frame.
 Sometimes you hear "base pointer", because it points to the base stack slot on top of which all of the function's variables live.

-That's our first piece of data we need to track.
+That's the first piece of data we need to track.
 Every time we call a function, the VM needs to track of the first stack slot where that function's variables begin.

 ### Return addresses

-Right now, the VM works its way through instruction sequence by incrementing the `ip` field.
-The only interesting logic in there is the control flow instructions which offset the `ip` by larger amounts. *Calling* a function is pretty straightforward -- simply set `ip` to point to the first instruction in that function's chunk.
+Right now, the VM works its way through the instruction stream by incrementing the `ip` field.
+The only interesting behavior is around control flow instructions which offset the `ip` by larger amounts. *Calling* a function is pretty straightforward -- simply set `ip` to point to the first instruction in that function's chunk.
 But what about when the function is done?

 The VM needs to return back to the chunk where the function was called from and resume execution at the instruction immediately after the call.
-This, for each function call, we need to track where we jump back to when the call completes.
+Thus, for each function call, we need to track where we jump back to when the call completes.
 This is called a "return address" because it's the address of the instruction that the VM switches to after the call.